History and Culture of American Indians in Western Montana

 The Heart Butte Celebration—a time-honored festival and pow wow—occurs every year during the second week of August in the community of Heart Butte.

 In northwest Montana, the Blackfeet Reservation sits along the eastern edge of Glacier National Park encompassing nearly 1.5 million acres of rolling plains and Rocky Mountain Front.
 Located within reservation boundaries are the communities of Babb, Browning, East Glacier Park, Heart Butte and St. Mary.
 Recreational activities include hiking, boating, trail rides and guided trips.
-When recreating on the Blackfeet Reservation, be sure to purchase a tribal permit from one of the local area stores.
+When recreating on the Blackfeet Reservation, be sure to first purchase a tribal permit.

-Glacier National Park, called the “Backbone of the World” by the Blackfeet Tribe, plays an important role in the history of the Blackfeet Nation.
+Glacier National Park, part of a region called the “Backbone of the World” by the Blackfeet Tribe, plays an important role in the history of the Blackfeet Nation.
 To learn about the park from the perspective of the Blackfeet Tribe, book a guided tour with Sun Tours.

 Flathead Indian Reservation